Timeline of Cardinal George Pell’s career and accusations

 Feb.
 25, 2014: Pope Francis appoints Pell to the powerful position of Prefect of the Secretariat for the Economy.

-April 8, 2014: One of the molested choirboys dies of a heroin overdose without alleging the crime and having told his mother he had not been abused.
+April 8, 2014: One of the choirboys dies of a heroin overdose at age 31 without alleging the crime and having told his mother he had not been abused.

 Aug.
-5, 2014: Victoria state police establish Task Force Sano to investigate how religious and other nongovernment organizations handled abuse accusations.
+5, 2014: Victoria state police establish a task force to investigate how religious and other nongovernment organizations handled abuse accusations.

 Dec.
-23, 2015: Sano publicly appeals for information relating to allegations of sexual offenses while Pell was Melbourne archbishop.
+23, 2015: The task force publicly appeals for information relating to allegations of sexual offenses while Pell was Melbourne archbishop.

 March 1, 2016: Pell begins testifying by video link from Rome to the Australian child abuse inquiry.
 Pell was critical of how the church had dealt with pedophile clerics in the past but denied he had been aware of the extent of the problem.

 Oct.
-19, 2016: Sano detectives go to Rome and question Pell.
-Pell hears for the first time details of the choirboy’s allegations.
+19, 2016: Detectives go to Rome and question Pell.
+Pell hears details of the choirboy’s allegations for the first time.

 June 29, 2017: Police charge Pell with multiple counts of historical sexual assault offenses, making him the most senior cleric to be charged in the church’s abuse crisis.
-Pell denied the accusations and took an immediate leave of absence as Vatican finance czar to return to Australia to defend himself.
+Pell denied the accusations and took a leave of absence to return to Australia to defend himself.

 July 26, 2017: Pell makes his first court appearance on charges that he sexually abused multiple children in Victoria state decades earlier.
 Details of the allegations were not made public.
 Pell vows to fight the allegations.

-May 1, 2018: A magistrate commits Pell to stand trial and he pleads not guilty to all charges.
+May 1, 2018: A magistrate commits Pell to stand trial.
+He pleads not guilty to all charges.

 May 2, 2018: A judge separates the charges into two trials, the first dating to his tenure as Melbourne archbishop and the other when he was a young priest in Ballarat in the 1970s.

-March 13, 2019: Judge announces Pell is sentenced to 6 years in prison on five sex abuse convictions and must serve 3 years and 8 months before he is eligible for parole.
+March 13, 2019: Judge announces Pell is sentenced to six years in prison on five sex abuse convictions and must serve three years and eight months before he is eligible for parole.